MichaelFedora/tiny-disk-host/README.md

 A tiny software to host a multi-user disk storage unit.

-**Warning**: Because this software remains simple, there is no disk-size limit.
-Use carefully.
+**Warning**: There is no encryption here, and therefore no privacy to from the host.
+Applications must encrypt the files if they so desire.

 ### Config